-At the Colorado Springs Pregnancy Center, we offer free ultrasounds to help you determine how far along you are, and can answer your questions on what to expect, no matter what you decide.
+At the Colorado Springs Pregnancy Center, we offer free ultrasounds to help you determine how far along you are and can answer your questions about what to expect, no matter what you decide.
 We do not perform or refer for abortions, but we’re here to help you make a healthy choice with information on all your options.

 Schedule a free consultation today to know what options are available to you.